 “I’m glad you came”, he said and added “I love you.”

-By now, a flood of tears was streaming along her pale cheeks and down her neck, across her demon and snake tattoos, wetting her jet-black hair.
+By now, two floods of tears were streaming along her pale cheeks and down her neck, across her demon and snake tattoos, wetting her jet-black hair.

 “I love you too, Grandpa.”